+Calculation of Backlog
-Calculation of Backlog.
-Under both types of contracts, customers are required to provide non-binding estimates of their SWU requirements to facilitate the Company's ability to forecast production requirements and revenue.
-Backlog is the aggregate dollar amount of enrichment services that the

-Company expects to sell pursuant to its multi-year requirements contracts with utilities.
-The Company expects most customers with Utility Services Contracts to exercise their right to terminate commitments in years 2003 through 2008.
+Under both types of contracts, customers are required to provide non-binding estimates of their SWU requirements to facilitate USEC's ability to forecast production requirements and revenue.
+Backlog is the aggregate dollar amount of enrichment services that USEC expects to sell pursuant to its multi-year requirements contracts with utilities.
+USEC expects most customers with Utility Services Contracts to exercise their right to terminate commitments in years 2003 through 2008.

-Pricing.
+Pricing

 Uranium enrichment services are priced based upon SWU.
-Historically, the U.S. Government established a uniform price under long-term SWU contracts that was required by law to be based upon a recovery of the U.S. Government's costs in producing SWU and was subject to annual adjustment.
+Historically, the U.S. Government established a uniform price under long-term SWU contracts.
+This price was required by law to be based upon a recovery of the U.S. Government's costs in producing SWU and was subject to annual adjustment.

-The base price of the Utility Services Contracts transferred to the Company on the Transition Date was \$125 per SWU (the "Base Price").
-The Company has not increased the price under contracts transferred from DOE, and as of September 30, 1998 the price remained \$125 per SWU.
-The Company's Base Price is generally applicable to 70% of requirements purchased by customers under Utility Services Contracts.
-This Base Price may be adjusted upward or downward by the Company with 180 days' notice so long as it does not exceed a ceiling charge established under a formula in the Utilities Services Contracts.
-In each of fiscal years 1997 and 1998, the average price billed to the Company's customers under the Utility Services Contracts and New Contracts was approximately \$115 per SWU.
+The base price of the Utility Services Contracts transferred to USEC on the Transition Date was \$125 per SWU (the "Base Price").
+USEC has not increased the price under contracts transferred from DOE, and as of September 30, 1998 the price remained \$125 per SWU.
+USEC's Base Price is generally applicable to 70% of requirements purchased by customers under Utility Services Contracts.
+This Base Price may be adjusted upward or downward by USEC with 180 days' notice so long as it does not exceed a ceiling charge established under a formula in the Utilities Services Contracts.
+In each of fiscal years 1997 and 1998, the average price billed to USEC's customers under the Utility Services Contracts and New Contracts was approximately \$115 per SWU.

 Currently, although SWU is essentially a commodity product, there are no standard indices in the long-term SWU market and contracts are entered into on a confidential basis.
 New SWU prices under long-term contracts are influenced by supply and demand dynamics in the market.
 Prices for uranium enrichment services under the New Contracts are negotiated.
 They are influenced by the volume and timing of the customer's open SWU commitments, perceptions of future market prices and the variety of options and operational flexibility required.
 New Contracts provide for prices that are significantly lower than the current Base Price under the Utility Services Contracts, reflecting current market conditions.
-New Contracts generally provide that prices are subject to adjustment upward or downward for inflation based on the U.S. Department of Commerce inflation index and, subject to certain limitations, for cost increases incurred by the Company resulting from changes in regulatory requirements.
+New Contracts generally provide that prices are subject to adjustment upward or downward for inflation based on the U.S. Department of Commerce inflation index and, subject to certain limitations, for cost increases incurred by USEC resulting from changes in regulatory requirements.

-RUSSIAN HEU CONTRACT
+RUSSIAN CONTRACT

-Overview.
-The Company has been designated by the U.S. Government to act as its Executive Agent in connection with a government-to-government agreement between the United States and the Russian Federation relating to the acquisition of LEU derived from HEU recovered from dismantled nuclear weapons from the former Soviet Union.
-In January 1994, the Company signed a commercial agreement (the "Russian HEU Contract") with Tenex, Executive Agent for Minatom, which, in turn, is the Executive Agent for the Russian Federation.
-Under the contract, USEC expects to purchase up to approximately 92 million SWU contained in LEU over a 20-year period according to a specified schedule.
-The LEU will be derived from up to 500 metric tons of HEU being blended down in Russia to a level suitable for commercial power reactor fuel.
+USEC has been designated by the U.S. Government to act as its Executive Agent in connection with a government-to-government agreement between the United States and the Russian Federation relating to the acquisition of low enriched uranium derived from highly enriched uranium recovered from dismantled nuclear weapons from the former Soviet Union.
+In January 1994, USEC signed a commercial agreement (the "Russian Contract") with Tenex, Executive Agent for Minatom, which, in turn, is the Executive Agent for the Russian Federation.
+Under the contract, USEC expects to purchase up to approximately 92 million SWU contained in low enriched uranium over a 20-year period according to a specified schedule.
+The low enriched uranium will be derived from up to 500 metric tons of highly enriched uranium being blended down in Russia to a level suitable for commercial power reactor fuel.